-As an Advocate on a case, there are certain requirements that you must commit to completing, that are included during your Initial Advocate Training and your Case Opening with a Senior Program Coordinator.
+As an Advocate on a case, there are certain requirements that you must commit to completing, that are included during your Initial Advocate Training and your Case Opening with an Advocate Supervisor.
 Below are the forms that you will need to fulfill these requirements.
-If you have questions about the forms or the requirement expectations, please contact your Senior Program Coordinator.
+If you have questions about the forms or the requirement expectations, please contact your Advocate Supervisor.

 Court Report Template

 Use this instructional court report template when completing your court report for every hearing on your case.

 Use this form to help you organize what you would like to report to the judge at court.